 Palm Clinic is also a "preferred provider" for NIB (formerly Tower).
 For Southern Cross and NIB you do not need prior approval.
 Palm Clinic is able to authorise this on-line if you bring your member number.

-Treatments are generally covered by other medical insurers such as Sovereign, Unimed and others when meeting 'medical necessity criteria'.
+Varicose vein treatments are generally covered by other medical insurers such as Sovereign, Unimed and others when meeting 'medical necessity criteria'.

 What are Varicose Veins?